Enable AWS SSO

 AWS Single Sign-on

-AWS SSO SAML metadata from AWS and then you should upload it into
+AWS SSO SAML metadata you downloaded before from AWS.
+Upload it into

 Single Sign-On page on Azure with the